 - Explain the general idea of a pH scale to the students.
 The pH scale ranges between 0 and 14, with 7 being neutral.
 Mention that acids have a pH of less than 7 and bases have a pH of greater than 7.
 Refer to the pH Values of Common Substances attachment.

 - Do the groups that the students suggested agree with this new information?
 Can they come up with some common taste descriptions of acids and bases?
 (Rule of thumb: Acids are bitter, bases are often sweeter.)

 - Explain that the pH scale is based on the number 10.
 Explain that the molasses has a pH of 5.
 The dried apricot has a pH of 4 and is 10 times more acidic than the molasses.
 Grapefruit (pH 3) is 10 times more acidic than the apricots and 100 times (10 x 10) more acidic than the molasses.
 The lemons (pH 2) are 1,000 times (10 x 10 x 10) more acidic than the molasses.
 Does this information agree with their taste descriptions?

 - Take a class vote.
 Have students vote by holding thumbs up for true and thumbs down for false.
 Count the votes and write the totals on the board.
 Give the right answer.
 Ask the students:

 - True or False: Scientists and engineers often test substances by tasting them.
 (Answer: False.
 Scientists and engineers never test substances by tasting them.
-They use special paper that changes color depending on if the substance is an acid or base [students can do this in the Air Pollution unit, Acid (and Base) Rainbows activity], or they use electronic pH probes.)
+They use special paper that changes color depending on if the substance is an acid or base [students can do this in the Acid (and Base) Rainbows activity], or they use electronic pH probes.)